What’s it all about?

 Theatre: Whether you’re looking for amateur dramatics or big productions that wouldn’t look out of place in the West End, Bromley has something for every theatre lover.
 Bromley Little Theatre has been showcasing local talent since 1938, while The Churchill Theatre is one of Bromley’s most popular attractions, seating more than 700 people.

-Culture: The Empire Cinema screens both the latest blockbusters and more arthouse choices.
-Located in a beautiful Victorian house, Ripley Arts Centre displays the work of local artists and hosts concerts and recitals in an evocative setting.
+Culture: The Bromley Picturehouse screens both the latest blockbusters and more arthouse choices.
+There is also a multiplex Vue cinema at St Marks Square which boasts nine screens showing the latest mainstream movies Located in a beautiful Victorian house, Ripley Arts Centre displays the work of local artists and hosts concerts and recitals in an evocative setting.

-- Bromley High Street is a hive of activity, with a very popular open air market in its pedestrianised zone on Thursdays, Fridays and Saturdays, and includes an indoor shopping centre, Intu, which has extensive car parking.
+- Bromley High Street is a hive of activity, with a very popular open air market in its pedestrianised zone on Thursdays, Fridays and Saturdays, and includes an indoor shopping centre, The Glades, which has extensive car parking.

 - For those who’d rather keep fit indoors, the Pavilion Leisure Centre boasts a bowling alley, gym and cafe.
 Benefiting from a recent £5 million upgrade, the centre offers a variety of classes in its pool and fitness centre.